 A little while ago I launched my search for the first real life Belle Bride for French Wedding Style.
-Thank you to all the brides to be who took the time to apply to become a Belle Bride, I received lots of wonderful submissions and it was a delight to find out more about all of your weddings.
+Thank you to all the brides to be who took the time to apply to become a French Wedding Style Belle Brides, I received lots of wonderful submissions and it was a delight to find out more about all of your weddings.

 Now you might have noticed that I was looking for a Belle Bride, but I am introducing two new Belle Brides!
 Two submissions really stood out for me, so I have decied to have two lovely brides to be, as the first members of the FWS Belle Brides Club.

 So without further ado and in no particular order I introduce to you Belle Bride Number 1:

 Angela Wheale – Vintage Style Wedding in South of France

 “We always knew we would get married in France.
 We fell in love with the country, its food, its quaint little villages, its wine… but most of all the beautiful region of Vendee.